 Orangeview Junior High School opened in 1958.
-The 20.6 acre site included 33 regular classrooms plus a number of portable classrooms.
+The 20.6 acre site included 42 regular classrooms.
 There are 14 labs which are designed for specific programs (i.e. computer labs, science lab, choral music room, etc.) The site also includes a library, a cafeteria, a gym, and a variety of sports fields.
 A large portion of the buildings on site were modernized in 1994 with State School Building funding.
 The exterior of all buildings will be painted with a new color scheme during the summer of 2007.
 This will include extensive repairs and prep work to address the wear and tear on many buildings for almost 50 years.
 There are plans to add climate control for the small number of rooms not completed through the 1994 modernization.